 - From 3-6pm, there are over 100,000 students in Dallas County between the ages of 5-14 left home alone without adult supervision or support.

-- Dallas has the highest childhood poverty rate of any city over 1 million people.
+- Dallas has one of the highest childhood poverty rate of any city over 1 million people.

 - By the time students reach the 6th grade, middle class kids have likely spent 6,000 more hours learning than kids born into poverty.

 As a result, substantial opportunity gaps exist that can’t be closed through traditional school hours alone.
 These gaps reinforce the cycle of poverty; the further behind our students become today, the more restricted they, and our community, will be in the future.
 Quality afterschool and summer programs will strengthen our city and break cycles of poverty by closing opportunity and achievement gaps, giving children and our entire community a stronger foundation for future success.